River Cruises fleet

 In the following table, all new river cruise ships have the year of built added alongside their names.
 This way you can see how many and from the fleet of which line are the newest riverboats in the world.

 The leader among all lines is the Viking company.
 It launches each year a truly impressive number of newbuild river ships of its patented "longship" design.
 In both 2014 and 2015, Viking Cruises set (and surpassed) its own Guinness Record for christening 12 (in 2014) then 16 (in 2015) new riverboats.
 The record is for most ships christened in a single day (24-hour period, actually).
-Introduced in 2012, each of the Viking longships has capacity of 190 passengers and features a patented design which allows a greater number of cabins, plus more balcony accommodations.
+Introduced in 2012, each of the Viking longships has a capacity of 190 passengers and features a patented design which allows a greater number of cabins, plus more balcony accommodations.

-Imperial River Cruises (Russia)
+|Century River Cruises (China)|

-|Trans River Line
+River Cruise Line (UK)